evernym/verity-sdk/docs/howto/python-verity-flow.md

     ```

 ## Setting up an Issuer identity
+When an entity wants to issue a credential, they need to have privileged keys on the ledger.
+This is the step to create \
+the issuer keys and register them on the dedicated cloud agent so that writing to the ledger and issuing credentials can be accomplished.
 ### Check to see if Issuer is already setup
 Checks to see if issuer setup has been done.
 Gets did and verkey from the Verity Application
 ```python